-To begin with, costume jewelry of the 1960s looked very much the same as the previous decade.
+In the beginning, costume jewelry of the 1960s looked very much the same as that of the previous decade.
 However, a change was stirring.
 Designs were becoming bolder and more expressive.
 By the end of the decade, 1960s jewelry styles had transitioned from familiar glitzy gold parures to fantastic bold creations fashioned in budget plastics.
-Femininity was out, the space age was in.
+Femininity was out, and the Space Age was in.

 Costume jewelry designers of this time also experimented with new materials and techniques.
 Many designers rejected the ideas of jewelry representing status, instead producing designs in low cost materials.
 The new low cost, low value designs of the 1960s paved the way for an entirely new approach to fashion and consumerism.